microsoftgraph/aspnetcore-webhooks-sample/README.md

 1. Choose the **Watch for notifications** button.

-1. Send an email to your user account.
-The **Notification** page displays message properties.
+1. Generate an event for the resource you've subscribed to (eg. sending an email).
+The **Notification** page displays notification properties.
 It may take several seconds for the page to update.

 1. Optionally choose the **Delete subscription** button.